rochellelovegood/uniInfoHub/README.md

 cd uniInfoHub

-Create a virtual environment:
+Create and activate a virtual environment:

 python -m venv venv

-Activate the virtual environment:

 On Windows: